 My Diagnosis Journey: A Decade with HIV

-I have been living with HIV for over a decade now and it has been a journey full of obstacles, growth, and success.
-I never thought that I would be the person I am today and that change in me is due to my diagnosis back in 2014.
+I have been living with HIV for over a decade now, and it has been a journey full of obstacles, growth, and tremendous success.
+As a Latino gay man, I have navigated the unique cultural and social pressures that come with this diagnosis, and I never thought that I would be the person I am today.
+That change in me is directly due to my diagnosis back in 2014.

 Year one (2015)